call upon Yahweh

 (3) The title of Messiah, which has a Hebrew origin, cannot be translated as Christ, which has a Greek origin.

-The promised Messiah is Yahweh manifest in the flesh; John and Isaiah spoke of Him in Mark 1:2-8 and Isaiah 40:3, respectively.
+The promised Messiah is Yahweh; John and Isaiah spoke of Him in Mark 1:2-8 and Isaiah 40:3, respectively.

 (4) As written in Exodus 34:14 and referenced in Matthew 4:10, Yahweh alone is to be worshipped.